Protections for Injured Workers

 Upon application by the worker's attorney, the Uninsured Employers Fund makes payment of all temporary disability and reasonable and customary medical expenses included in the Judge's Order.

 To learn more about the Uninsured Employer's Fund, click here.

 The law requires that all New Jersey employers, not covered by Federal programs, have workers’ compensation coverage or be approved for self-insurance.

-If you're aware of an uninsured employer, you may provide this information to the Office of Special Compensation Funds via email at email@example.com or by completing a Report of Non-Compliance form.
+If you're aware of an uninsured employer, you may provide this information to the Office of Special Compensation Funds by completing the online Report of Non-Compliance form.